-The problem of secret key (SK) agreement consists in legitimate parties that observe dependent random variables to reliably agree on a key that is hidden from an eavesdropper (Eve) by using a public communication link.
+The problem of secret key (SK) agreement consists in legitimate parties that observe dependent random variables to reliably agree on a key that is hidden from an eavesdropper by using a public communication link.
 We consider the source model for SK agreement where two legitimate parties, called Alice and Bob, and an eavesdropper, called Eve, observe n independent and identically distributed (i.i.d.) realizations of random variables distributed according to a fixed joint probability distribution [1], [2].
-The SK capacity, defined as the supremum of all achievable SK rates, is given in [2] for one-way (e.g., only from Alice to Bob) public communication between legitimate parties.
-General upper and lower bounds on the SK capacity for two-way and multiround public communication are also given in [1], [2].
+The SK capacity, defined as the supremum of all achievable SK rates, is given in [2] for oneway public communication between legitimate parties.
+General upper and lower bounds on the SK capacity for two-way and multi-round public communication are also given in [1], [2].
 Early results on the SK capacity use a weak secrecy-leakage metric that measures the normalized amount of information leaked about the SK to Eve.
-In [3], [4], lower and upper bounds on the SK capacity with a weak secrecy constraint are shown to be valid also with a strong secrecy constraint that is not normalized by the blocklength.
-Furthermore, improved lower and/or upper bounds on the SK capacity for general probability distributions are proposed, e.g., in [5]-[8].
-A necessary and sufficient condition for the SK capacity to be positive for general probability distributions with two-way and multi-round public communication is provided in [9] and a sufficient condition in terms of Chernoff information is given in [10].
+In [3], [4], lower and upper bounds on the SK capacity with a weak secrecy constraint are shown